NENA911/NG911GISDataModel/README.md

 The
-[Geographic Information Systems (GIS) Data Model](https://www.nena.org/page/NG911GISDataModel) document, supports the NENA Next Generation 9-1-1 (NG9-1-1) Core Services (NGCS) of location validation and routing, both geospatial call routing or to the appropriate agency for dispatch.
+[Geographic Information Systems (GIS) Data Model](https://www.nena.org/page/NG911GISDataModel) document supports the NENA Next Generation 9-1-1 (NG9-1-1) Core Services (NGCS) of location validation and routing, both geospatial call routing or to the appropriate agency for dispatch.
 This model also defines the GIS data layers (layers) used in local Public Safety Answering Point (PSAP) and